ojhoundegnonto/ESS25-Team_PISEAL/README.md

 * `model-card.md`
 <br> Description (following a metadata standard) of any machine learning models used in the project

-# Recommended content for your README.md file:

-(you can remove the content here and above from your final project README.md file so that it begins with the Project or Team Name title below)

 # Project or Team Name

 ## Project Title and Introduction